 Millennials are often targeted in the news for wasting money on things like takeaway coffees and avocado on toast, while Gen Z are apparently spending all their money on products that they’ve seen advertised on TikTok.
 Whether those generalisations are true or not, building up some savings is something that everyone, of any age, will benefit from.

 So, how do you go about saving for the bigger things in life?
-If you're saving for a house, for example, that can be tens of thousands of dollars – and it can seem like a saving goal that is a long way off.
+If you're saving for a house, for example, that can be tens of thousands of dollars – and it can seem like a huge saving goal that is a long way off.

 Know exactly what you want

-What exactly are you saving for?
+First up, what exactly are you saving for?
 Not just the big picture ("a house", "a holiday"), but think about the actual details:

-• A trip: How long are you going for and what are the things you must see or do when you’re there?
+- A trip: How long are you going for and what are the things you must see or do when you’re there?

-• Something else: The same idea applies - write down what your exact goal is, and all the features that are important to you.
+- Something else: The same idea applies - write down what your exact goal is, and all the features that are important to you.

 When you've got the picture in your head, find out how much it's going to cost or at least estimate a price range.

 If you're looking at houses, research those kinds of homes in your area.
-For a house around $400,000, that usually means aiming for a deposit of $40,000 (10%) to avoid expensive lender’s mortgage insurance.
+For a house around $600,000, that usually means aiming for a deposit of $60,000 (10%) to avoid expensive lender’s mortgage insurance.
 You'll also need to consider the additional costs of buying a home, like stamp duty and other fees on top of your deposit.

 Once you know how much you want to spend, decide what your timeline is.
 This will determine how much you need to put away regularly in your savings account to meet your goal.

-Draw up your budget
+Draw up an effective budget

 Reviewing your income and bills will make sure you have a realistic view of your disposable income, as well as where you can cut back on spending, and where you may be able to save more.
 Just the process of creating a budget can help you to think about your finances with a longer-term focus and help you feel more in control.